MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 ## $OutputEncoding

-Determines the character encoding method that PowerShell uses when it sends text to other applications.
+Determines the character encoding method that PowerShell uses when piping data into native applications.

-For example, if an application returns Unicode strings to PowerShell, you might need to change the value to **UnicodeEncoding** to send the characters correctly.
+> [!NOTE]
+> In the majority of scenarios, the value for `$OutputEncoding` should align
+> to the value of `[Console]::InputEncoding`.

 The valid values are as follows: Objects derived from an Encoding class, such as [**ASCIIEncoding**][60],